nishio/learn_language/README.rst

 - languages on browsers

   :Parser-on-browser:
      The concept of parser is very important.
 It is a recursive descent parser of infix notation works on browser.
-You can change and observe operators' priority and associativity. (completed)
+You can change and observe operators' priority and associativity.

   :LISP-on-browser:
      LISP is a language with simple but extensible grammers.
 You can try LISP on browser and learn how macros works.
-     (completed)

   :AST-Visualization-on-browser: The concept of abstract syntax tree (AST) is very important.
-It is a visualizer which show AST of JavaScript in realtime. (completed, but it is better to change tree layout engine)
+It is a visualizer which show AST of JavaScript in realtime. (it is better to change tree layout engine)

   :FORTH-on-browser: FORTH is a language with simple grammers and stack-based execution.
 The concept of stack-based execution is important because a lot of modern language (such as Java, Python and Ruby) choose it for thier implementation of virtual machine. (completed)

   :EDSAC-on-browser: EDSAC is a computer in 1950s.
 It allows us to make program with human-readable symbols instead of describing machine instructions as a bunch of bits.
-It is the origin of computer programs. (not yet)
+It is very primitive computer language.

   :Brainfxck-on-browser: Very small language with interesting architecture, which was inspired by the turing machine. (completed, but should be improved)